Last revised: September 13, 2017

 1. David McCracken, The Scandal of the Gospels; pp. 110-127 provide a close reading of Matthew 17:22-18:35.
 Matthew 18:15-20 is especially dealt with in the section “The Sublime and the Bathetic,” pp. 121-123.

 2. As in recent weeks: See the webpage “Girard and the New Testament Use of skandalon,” which includes a page cataloging those uses (note the wide variation of translation into English).
 The second resource listed on this page are the closing pages of the opening chapter in Girard‘s I See Satan Fall Like Lightning.
-That opening chapter takes its title from Matthew 18:7: “Scandal Must Come.”
-The excerpt of pp. 16-18 that you will find at this link pays special to Matthew 18:1-10.
+The opening chapter takes its title from Matthew 18:7: “Scandal Must Come.”
 Here is a edited version of Girard’s comments on this passage:

 Understanding this strange phenomenon depends upon seeing in it what I have just described: the behavior of mimetic rivals who, as they mutually prevent each other from appropriating the object they covet, reinforce more and more their double desire, their desire for both the others object of desire and for the desire of the other.
 Each consistently takes the opposite view of the other in order to escape their inexorable rivalry, but they always return to collide with the fascinating obstacle that each one has come to be for the other.Scandals are responsible for the false infinity of mimetic rivalry.
 They secrete increasing quantities of envy, jealousy, resentment, hatred — all the poisons most harmful not only for the initial antagonists but also for all those who become fascinated by their rivalistic desires.
 At the height of scandal each reprisal calls forth a new one more violent than its predecessor.
 If nothing stops it, the spiral has to lead to a series of acts of vengeance in a perfect fusion of violence and contagion.